 - The seller agrees to the fix-it list, counters it or rejects it.

-More often than not, sellers agree to repairs.
+If the repair request is reasonable, sellers usually agree to make repairs.
 This decision is typically wise because it can be costly for sellers to begin marketing again and find a new buyer.

 Sometimes the buyer submits a list of things to be repaired, and other times, buyers ask for a cash credit in lieu of repairs.
 From a seller’s perspective, a request for cash credit is usually preferred to making the repairs as long as the amount requested is reasonable.

-Smart Sellers Minimize Repair Requests:
+How Sellers Can Minimize Repair Requests

-It's smart to complete your seller’s disclosure packet and to get your own inspection done before you list to help expedite your sale.
-By providing buyers with disclosures and your inspection report before they even put in an offer, you have the potential to shorten your escrow.
-You can also get more well-thought out offers since the buyers have a better idea of the condition of the home when they put in an offer.
+If you’re a seller, it’s smart to complete your seller’s disclosure packet and to get your own inspection done before you list to help expedite your sale.
+By providing buyers with disclosures and your inspection report before they even put in an offer, you have the potential to increase your chances of a smooth and successful transaction with minimal surprises or unexpected turns.

 Having inspections done in advance also allows the seller to repair anything that needs fixing before they go into escrow.
 For example, if an inspector notes a leaky roof, a wise seller would know that all buyers are going to want the roof fixed and can have that work done.